-Artificial Intelligence (AI) and Machine Learning (ML) have expedited the healthcare industry into various sub-medical fields helping doctors and scientists to take more accurate decisions speedily while applying these technologies into variety of tasks.
+Artificial Intelligence (AI) and Machine Learning (ML) have expedited the healthcare industry into various sub-medical fields helping doctors and scientists to make more accurate decisions speedily while applying these technologies to a variety of tasks.

 AI is now gradually increasing its footprints in helping to discover hidden insights into clinical research or decision making or link patients with advanced resources for self-management and care.
 It is also assisting to extract meaning from previously unreachable or unstructured data assets that are used in the healthcare sector.

-X-rays, CT scans and MRIs are various such samples where medical imaging technology works.
+X-rays, CT scans, and MRIs are various such samples where medical imaging technology works.
 Though, with megapixel upon megapixel of data packed combing through extremely high-resolution images area challenging task for the most experienced medical experts.
-AI here has proven to help radiologist and pathologists to examine such images and boost their productivity with improved accuracy and efficiency.
+AI here has proven to help radiologists and pathologists to examine such images and boost their productivity with improved accuracy and efficiency.

 The use of AI in healthcare for medical imaging is increasing into many sub-fields and providing new opportunities to AI developers to learn from such data and solve health care problems in a comprehensive way that turns the notions for AI solutions into safe and more effective tools to help radiologists provide better care for patients during the treatment process and medical care progression till the recovery.